Parents scrambling after government deems Toronto after-school program an unlicensed daycare | Globalnews.ca

 Parents scrambling after government deems Toronto after-school program an unlicensed daycare

-Parents of 97 children have been forced to secure alternate childcare options after the province decided the dance, art, science, cooking, robotics and other programs their children currently attend are considered unlicensed daycares.
+Parents of 97 children have been forced to secure alternate childcare options after the province decided the dance, art, science, cooking, robotics and other programs their children currently attend is considered an unlicensed daycare.

 “To find out on a Sunday that you have less than a week to find other childcare for your children seems absurd,” Melissa Kluger, whose daughter is enrolled at Sprouts Growing Minds & Bodies said.

-Note: UPDATE: James McLean, a senior policy advisor from the minister’s officer contacted Sprouts and said they will be meeting in person Wednesday to figure out a way to make them compliant with the CCEYA so that there will be no disruption to parents and families.